hexxone/TeleJelly/README.md

 4. put `./publish/` files into `config/plugins/TeleJelly` folder
 5. restart jellyfin

-## Usage
+## Setup

-Go to the configuration page and fill in the Bot-Token and Bot-Username first.
+Go to the Plugin configuration page and fill in the Bot-Token first.

+Make sure to use the `/setdomain` command to link your jellyfin domain (needs valid SSL cert).

 Afterwards you can add yourself into the "Administrators" list for full access, or create a Group.

 Now you should be able to log in to jellyfin by visiting `yourjellyfin.com/sso/Telegram/login`.

-If you are running Jellyfin Version >= 10.8, you may also include this link in the "Branding" via Markdown.
+If you are running Jellyfin Version >= 10.8, you may also include this link in the "Branding" via Markdown or HTML.

 E.g.: `[Telegram-Login](https://jelly.fin/sso/telegram/login)`

 ## Features

 - SSO Login page (at /sso/Telegram/Login)
-  - styled in the
+  - styled similar to the regular login page
   - shows a "Back to Normal Login" button
-  - shows error message if given
   - shows the Telegram Login Widget

-- SSO Redirect page (at /sso/Telegram/Redirect)
-  - checks the Telegram Auth data
+  - checks the Telegram Auth data against the backend
-  - if data is invalid -> redirect back to login with error
+  - if data is invalid -> show error message
-  - takes the Jellyfin Auth Response and loggs in the user
+  - if data is valid -> takes the Jellyfin Auth Response and authenticates the user
-  - fancy loading animation
+  - loading animation

 - Config page (reachable via Jellyfin Plugin Page)
-  - allows setting the Telegram Bot Token & Name (required)
+  - allows setting the Telegram Bot Token (required)
   - allows setting a List of Administrator Telegram Usernames (get full Access)
   - allows forcing an external Protocol Scheme (for problems with reverse Proxies)
   - allows Creating/Editing/Deleting a "virtual" management Group
     - Grants access to all OR specific Libraries for non-Administrators.
     - A user needs to be Admin OR part of at least ONE Group to Log-in.

-- uses "NUglify" to reduce web response size
-- uses "Fody" for packing the multiple dependency dlls into one single plugin dll
+- uses "ILRepack" for packing the multiple dependency dlls into one single plugin dll

 ## Known issues

+The "Sign In with Telegram" button will sometimes get hidden by Browser Plugins like "I dont like Cookies" or "UBlock Origin".
+Just disable these for your Jellyfin domain.

 If a User's profile picture fails to download even though the url is given (err 404), he has probably set it to private.
-This is weird behaviour by Telegram imho.
+In this case, we will set the default TeleJelly plugin icon.

 If a User were to change/sell his Username, a random person would possibly be able to use this Service, but having Names over ID's is much more convenient for Management.